lazywithclass/winston-cloudwatch/README.md

  * awsAccessKeyId
  * awsSecretKey
  * awsRegion
- * jsonMessage - format the message as JSON
+ * jsonMessage - `boolean`, format the message as JSON

 AWS keys are usually picked by aws-sdk so you don't have to specify them, I provided the option just in case.
 Remember that `awsRegion` should still be set if you're using IAM roles.